Jon Porter

-Jonathan Christopher "Jon" Porter (born May 16, 1955) is an American politician who served as a Republican member of the United States House of Representatives, the first representative elected from the 3rd congressional district of Nevada.
+Jonathan Christopher Porter (born May 16, 1955) is an American politician who served as a Republican member of the United States House of Representatives, the first representative elected from the 3rd congressional district of Nevada.

 He won re-election in the 2006 midterm election against Tessa Hafen by a 48%–47% margin.
 On November 4, 2008, after three consecutive terms, he was defeated by Nevada State Senator Dina Titus, a Democrat and professor at the University of Nevada, Las Vegas.

 Early life, education, and early political career

 Porter was born in Fort Dodge, Iowa, and graduated from Humboldt High School in Humboldt, Iowa.
 He attended Briar Cliff College and worked in his family business for several years before moving to Boulder City, Nevada, a suburb of Las Vegas.

 He began his political career in 1983 when he was elected to the Boulder City Council.
 That year he also became an agent for Farmers Insurance.
 Porter was elected mayor of Boulder City in 1987 and served in that capacity until 1991.
 He served in the Nevada Senate from 1994 until 2002.